MZernick/Trivia-Tracker/README.md

 # Instructions

 1. After the page landing page is loaded, click sign up if this is your first visit.
 Otherwise, (welcome back!) click login and enter your username and password.
+2. Answer trivia questions.
-2. See all your scores at the end of the game and from your Profile.
+3. See all your scores at the end of the game and from your Profile.
-3. Click "Play Again" from your Profile page to give it another try!
+4. Click "Play Again" from your Profile page to give it another try!
-4. See how you compare to other players on the High Scores board.
+5. See how you compare to other players on the High Scores board.

 # Built Using